Amy Peterson Working on Large-Scale 3-D Printing with Oak Ridge Lab

 With a team funded by the Office of Naval Research, Peterson is—as the photo suggests—in the middle of this exciting technique.

-Since the summer, she and her team members have been focused on quality control of the BAAM process at Oak Ridge, using information on temperature and time from the printing process in developing models for optimal performance.
+Since the summer, she and her team members have been focused on quality control of the BAAM process at Oak Ridge, using the information on temperature and time from the printing process in developing models for optimal performance.

 The models being developed by Peterson and her team members are meant to deal with the residual stresses that can result from the BAAM process.
 For the process to work well, each layer of molten polymer extruded by the 3-D printer must form a strong weld to the one beneath and the one above it, which are strongly dependent on temperature.
 Finding the right temperature gradients through a printed structure is important to prevent warping or delamination (a splitting apart of the structure between layers).